chipsalliance/chisel/docs/src/explanations/connectable.md

  * `>` always indicates that some signals will be driven consumer-to-producer, or left-to-right.
    * Hence, `c :>= p` drives members in consumer (`c`) to members producer (`p`).
    * Hence, `c :<>= p` both drives members from `p` to `c` and from `c` to `p`.
- * `#` always indicates to ignore member alignment and to drive producer-to-consumer.
+ * `#` always indicates to ignore member alignment and to drive producer-to-consumer, or right-to-left.
    * Hence, `c :#= p` always drives members from `p` to `c` ignoring direction.

 > Note: in addition, an operator that ends in `=` has assignment-precedence, which means that `x :<>= y + z` will translate to `x :<>= (y + z)`, rather than `(x :<>= y) + z`.